Legal

 6. Who We Share Your Data With

 We share your personal data with the following categories of third parties, and only to the extent necessary for the purposes described in this policy.
+The named providers below are current at the date of this policy; an up-to-date list is available on request.

 E-signature platform: The provider we use for electronic signing of order forms, which processes your name, email address, IP address, and signature.